What kinds of personal information does IRS collect and hold?

 Individuals can send written complaints about a breach of the Australian Privacy Principles in relation to their personal information to IRS@insurancecouncil.com.au or to The Privacy Officer, Insurance Reference Services Limited, Level 4, 56 Pitt Street, Sydney NSW 2000.

-Complaints will be reviewed by our Privacy Officer and a written response will usually be provided within 30 days of receipt of the complaint by the ICA.
+Complaints will be reviewed by our Privacy Officer and a written response will usually be provided within 30 days of receipt of the complaint by IRS.

-If an individual believes that his or her complaint has not been satisfactorily addressed by the ICA, after following the procedure set out above, he or she can make a complaint to the Office of the Information Commissioner (OAIC).
+If an individual believes that his or her complaint has not been satisfactorily addressed by IRS, after following the procedure set out above, he or she can make a complaint to the Office of the Information Commissioner (OAIC).
 The OAIC's contact details are available on its website.